 Summer is here!
 Many parents worry about their kids not learning anything during the summer months, but in my opinion, that worry is unfounded.
 Although kids aren’t sitting in a classroom in the summer, chances are they are learning something.
 Even simple activities such as imaginative play in the backyard encourages learning!
-But if you’re a Seattle parent looking for more structured summer learning, why not head to one of the Seattle museums?
+But if you’re a Seattle parent looking for more structured summer learning, why not head to one of the many Seattle museums for kids?

 The city of Seattle has plenty of museums that are kid-friendly and educational.
-For those of you living in the Seattle area, here are seven Seattle museums worth checking out:
+For those of you living in the Seattle area, here are seven Seattle museums for kids worth checking out:

 Museum of History and Industry

-Also in the South Lake Union area is the Museum of History and Industry, which has a great exhibit covering the history of technology and innovation in Seattle.
+Also in the South Lake Union area is the Museum of History and Industry, one of the best museums in Seattle.
+It has a great exhibit covering the history of technology and innovation in Seattle.
 We love the interactive aspects of the museum, and kids are encouraged to submit and share their own ideas for innovation.

 Seattle Art Museum

 When you think of Seattle museums for kids, you don’t always think of art.
 But the Seattle Art Museum is a great place to get kids introduced to art.
 It’s practically a city institution!

 Located in the heart of downtown Seattle, SAM, as Seattleites like to call it, has quite an impressive list of features exhibits.
 Some of the more permanent exhibits include classical art, as well as art from other countries.
 Families will enjoy coming to the Free First Thursdays (free admission on the first Thursday of each month), if they’re willing to maneuver through the crowds.

 The Seattle Art Museum is open from Wednesdays, and Fridays to Sundays, from 10am to 5pm.
 On Thursday, it is open from 10am to 9pm.
 Tickets are $24.95 for adults, and $14.95 for teens aged 13-17.
 Kids 12 and under are free.